 - Packs must have two-deep leadership at all times while at camp.
 No exceptions!
-Adults MUST be present when their Pack is showering. - No fireworks of any kind are permitted on camp property. - No flames, fires, or fuels of any kind are permitted inside tents. - Throwing rocks is strictly forbidden. - No running in camp.
+Adults MUST be present when their Pack is showering AND PLAYING IN THE GAGA PIT. - No fireworks of any kind are permitted on camp property. - No flames, fires, or fuels of any kind are permitted inside tents. - Throwing rocks is strictly forbidden. - No running in camp.
 We ask adult and youth leaders to help keep camp safe. - Personal firearms and bows are not permitted, please leave them at home. - All vehicles must be parked in the designated camp parking areas.
 Only authorized vehicles are allowed in campsites or on the roads. - No alcoholic beverages or illegal substances are allowed on camp property. - Closed-toed shoes with covered heels must be worn at STSR.
 You can swap to your shower or water shoes once you get in the shower house or waterfront. - NO Pets Pets are not allowed in camp at any time except those aiding the disabled and have been approved by Camp Director.
 Note: Please make sure to inform your Dinner night visitors about this no pet policy. - Sheath Knives Camp policy restricts the carrying of sheath knives.
-Leave them at home. - No LASER (pens/pointers) of any kind are permitted in camp. - All guests are required to immediately check-in at the Camp Office. - Refer to the Boy Scouts of America Guide to Safe Scouting for additional policies.
+Leave them at home. - No LASER (pens/pointers) of any kind are permitted in camp. - All guests are required to immediately check-in at the Camp Office. - All Scouts must practice the Buddy System.